hdalmora/nubank-finance-flutter-firebase/README.md

 ## Getting Started

-After creating the Flutter project, you need to configure Firebase.
+**After cloning** the Flutter project, you need to configure Firebase.
 You can follow the official guidelines:

 - [Firebase: configuration for specific apps](https://firebase.google.com/docs/guides)